Josephine Hasham

-Josephine "Feena” Hasham (November 10, 1924 – October 15, 2008) was a pitcher who played from through in the All-American Girls Professional Baseball League (AAGPBL).
+Josephine "Feena” Hasham (November 10, 1924 – October 15, 2008) was an American pitcher who played from through in the All-American Girls Professional Baseball League (AAGPBL).
 Hasham batted right-handed and threw left-handed.

 A native of Brockton, Massachusetts, Hasham spent seven years in the AAGPBL, pitching in 179 games while collecting a 3.15 career earned run average.
 She never once played for a pennant-winning team, which is one reason for her losing record of 58–88.
 Eventually, she played at outfield and was used in pinch-hitting duties to take advantage of her sturdy bat.

 Hasham debuted in 1948, but did not win a game while dividing her playing time between the Muskegon Lassies and the Peoria Redwings.
 She posted a solid 2.14 ERA in 63 innings pitched, though she finished with a 0–6 record in ten games.

 Hasham joined the South Bend Blue Sox in 1949, when she enjoyed her best career season.
 She earned the respect of Blue Sox manager Dave Bancroft, who included her in a pitching staff headed by Jean Faut, Ruth Williams, Lillian Faralla and Louise Arnold.
 Hasham collected a 12–8 record and a 2.02 ERA in 23 decisions, probably inspired by her pitching teammates and a strong offensive support from Elizabeth Mahon, Betty Whiting, Senaida Wirth, Betty Wagoner and Rita Briggs.
 South Bend tied the Rockford Peaches for first place with a record of 75–36.
 Both teams played later a best-of-seven-series, which Rockford swept.